 Melbourne accommodates a vast array of world renowned restaurants, art galleries, independent fashion houses and vibrant retail strips encouraging the coffeeculture society.

 Chapel Street, South Yarra and Bridge Road, Richmond host fashion labels and local designers; while in the CBD, Flinders Lane and Bourke Street Mall are within close proximity for workers and residents.
 International brands are well-established, with many luxury brands home at the Paris-end of Collins Street.

 Gertrude Street in Fitzroy is full of bars, restaurants, galleries, boutiques, vintage wears, costume hire and old-school pubs, while High Street in Armadale houses designer clothes, elegant bridal, homeware, gifts, galleries and antiques.
 Acland Street, St Kilda is located adjacent to the bay and a short stroll to St Kilda Pier, Luna Park and easily accessible from the city by tram.

-On a sunny day, St Kilda is popular with locals and tourists alike.
+St Kilda is popular with locals and tourists alike.
 Convenient shopping centres are dispersed within suburban areas.
 Shopping centres such as Chadstone, Highpoint and Southland are designed as retail destinations, including department stores, casual dining and cinemas.

-The number of international visitors to Victoria grew 9%, to total 2.96 million, in the year ending March 2018.
-The most number of international tourists came from China (644,700) and New Zealand (335,400) and the United States (238,500) as shown in Figure 1.
+The number of international visitors to Victoria grew 5.4%, to total 3 million, in the year ending December 2018.
+The most number of international tourists came from China (659,300) and New Zealand (336,100) and the United States (234,700) as shown in Figure 1.

-There was strong growth in international arrivals over this time from India (29%), Japan (25%), the Netherlands (21%), Hong Kong (20%) and Indonesia (15%).
-Other Asian counties with double-digit growth include China (13%), Taiwan and Korea (both with 12%).
+There was strong growth in international arrivals over this time from India (19.4%), France (17.1%), Canada (12.9%), Taiwan (12.7%), Indonesia (8.9%%), followed by Japan (6.6%).